Historic Delta Town

 One of California's Hidden Delta Gems

 Most people driving Highway 160 blow right past Isleton without a second glance.
 Their loss.
 This compact Delta town packs more character per square foot than communities ten times its size.
-Founded in the late 1800s by immigrants who quite literally built the land they stood on—constructing levees that transformed marshland into farmable delta—Isleton carries that hardworking, make-something-from-nothing spirit to this day.
+Founded in the late 1800s by immigrants who quite literally built the land they stood on—constructing levees that transformed marshland into farmable delta.
+Browse available properties in Isleton to discover historic homes and waterfront opportunities.

 With roughly 800 residents, everyone knows everyone.
 The historic downtown spans just a couple blocks, but those blocks contain some of the best-preserved Asian-American commercial architecture in California.
-And once a year, this tiny town swells to accommodate tens of thousands during the legendary Crawdad Festival—proof that good things absolutely come in small packages.
+And once a year, this tiny town swells to accommodate tens of thousands during the legendary Crawdad Festival.
+Planning your move?
+Our utilities setup guide will help you get services connected quickly.

 Isleton at a Glance